 Old Railroad was a pretty nice hike.
 It followed an old railbed for the most part, so it was flat and reasonably wide.
 There were some sections with grass almost to the knees, but nothing that bad.
-At one point you passed by some beautiful lakes.
+At one point, you passed some beautiful lakes.

-Didn’t see any hikers today, but at one point I spied some animal in the distance that looked like a Shetland pony; it trotted off into the woods.
+I didn’t see any hikers today, but at one point I spied some animal in the distance that looked like a Shetland pony; it trotted off into the woods.
 Now, I’m sure it wasn’t a Shetland pony.
 But what could it be?
 Its gait was clearly like that of a horse or dog, not a deer or bear.
 Wolf?
 Possibly, but aren’t they nocturnal?
 (I keep telling myself they are.)
-Plus there was that blond mane thing going.
+Plus, there was that blond mane thing going on.
 Interesting …

-While Old Railroad and Lumbercamp could use a bit more signage, it would be hard to get lost there.
+Re: the segments, while Old Railroad and Lumbercamp could use a bit more signage, it would be hard to get lost in either one.
 The arrows and markings are there for any turn.
 If you don’t see anything, just keep going straight.
 Still, it’s always nice to have a reassurance marker now and then, especially if you’ll be walking straight for, say, 10 or 15 minutes.
 But overall, a good experience and a great day.